jghaley/no-spaghetti-code/_episodes/02-usefuldocuments.md

 Of course there are more available.
 If you have any questions you can also ask via the mailing lists: [hn-atlas-PATHelp@cern.ch](mailto:hn-atlas-PATHelp@cern.ch) (Physics Analysis Tools) and [hn-atlas-offlineSWHelp@cern.ch](mailto:hn-atlas-offlineSWHelp@cern.ch) (mainly Athena).

+## Internet

+There are always answers to any coding problems on the Internet.
+We hope this bootcamp has expanded your ATLAS related coding vocabulary so that you can acquire your answers easier and faster.

 {% include links.md %}